RakshanaS1707/HOTEL-MANAGEMENT-SYSTEM-C-/README.md

 # HOTEL-MANAGEMENT-SYSTEM-C-
-Create a hotel management system to manage the details of the customer
+Create a hotel management system to manage the details of the customer by the Admin
 * ADD
 * EDIT
 * DELETE